-Gazelle vs. Exercise Bike
+Gazelle vs Exercise Bike

-Depending on your goals for fitness, you need to create different types of workouts, so a Gazelle or an exercise bike will be a better choice for you based on what you want to achieve.
+Depending on your goals for fitness, you need to create different types of workouts, so a Gazelle vs an exercise bike will be a better choice for you based on what you want to achieve.
 Both provide you with the opportunity to create aerobic and anaerobic workouts and give you a lower-body workout.
 That’s where the similarities end, however.

 You’ll burn more calories on the machine you enjoy using more.